CITRIS Core Seed Funding

 3. Digital Health

-• See Full Description ⬇️
+• See full Digital Health description ⬇️

-4. Artificial Intelligence and Robotics
+4. Artificial Intelligence, Autonomy and Robotics

 • Safety and wellness: shifting dangerous or precise work to machines to better protect and leverage human skills and creativity